A Short Story About Violence

 BOOM!

-It’s like thunder all around me and I think, but wait, it isn’t raining?
-My sister, she is three years younger than I am, used to get scared by storms.
-She would jump.
-We would hide beneath the blankets and talk about the chandelier we would both someday dance beneath with handsome boys in tuxedos.
+It’s like thunder in my ears, but I think, but wait, it isn’t raining?
+My sister, she is three years younger than I am, she is scared of storms.
+We hide beneath the blankets and talk about the chandelier under which we would someday dance.

-Thunder goes BOOM BOOM BOOM and I can see the guy’s face mask fall off when his head explodes into red mush and blood and I think, but wait, it isn’t Halloween yet?
-Not for a few days still.
+Thunder goes BOOM BOOM BOOM and I can see the guy’s face mask fall off when his head explodes into red and blood and I think, but wait, it isn’t Halloween?
+Not for a few days.
 I need a costume.
 I need a dress in which to curtsy.

 Ligne!